For musicians and designers alike, our approach to detail largely determines whether our work soars or flops.

 4. Listen deeply

 As we play or sing, we have to listen intently and compare what we hear to what we want (self-recording helps, too).
 We also have to be open to whatever transpires, treating errors with curiosity as opposed to disappointment.

 To keep our work fresh, we should continually search out ways to enliven our sound, toying with articulation and accent, tinting our tone, and so on.

-See Part I of The Musician’s Way for diverse strategies that infuse deliberate practice with artistry and motivate us to work.
+See Part I of The Musician’s Way for diverse strategies that infuse artistry into deliberate practice.

 © 2010 Gerald Klickstein